Fund Launches have been grounded

 They say good things come to those who wait.
-This is not the case for investors if the last two years’ slow growth in numbers of fund launches is anything to go by.
+This is not the case for investors if the slow growth in fund launch numbers the last two years is anything to go by.
 According to Statistica, the net growth in the number of open-end funds worldwide slumped in 2016 and 2017.

 Was this the result of stretched valuations across multiple asset classes or an over-saturated market?
 Or was it simply a case of fund selectors waiting until the industry familiarised itself with the impact on regulations and trade relations resulting from a new US president and the subsequent America First policy?
 While it is hard to pinpoint the exact reasons, the fund manager and record keeper community shouldn’t use this downturn as an excuse to brush under the carpet the operational niggles that have historically hindered fund launches.
 There is still a need to address these underlying problems.
 A fund launch typically takes 6-8 months, whereas 2 months should be the target timeframe.

 So what are the challenges?
 They essentially break down into two key areas.
 These are the use of outdated systems, with their manual processes and workarounds, and the challenge of mapping and managing different fund fee structures and account information and then linking that to the firm’s customer relationship management (CRM) system.

 Relying on Old Systems and Manual Methods to Manage a Fund Launch